-Students examine the sociology of youth culture and subcultures with emphasis on Canadian society as well as issues that affect young people, particularly at-risk children and teens within both urban and rural contexts.
-How individuals transition from childhood to adolescence and to young adulthood are examined in relationship to emerging behaviours including formation of identity, experimenting/using/abusing substances, sexuality and risky sexual behaviour and exposure to the youth justice system.
+Students examine the sociology of youth culture and subcultures with emphasis on Canadian society, as well as issues that affect young people, particularly at-risk children and teens within both urban and rural contexts.
+How individuals transition from childhood to adolescence and to young adulthood are examined in relation to emerging behaviours.
+This includes the formation of identity, experimenting/using/abusing substances, sexuality and risky sexual behaviour and exposure to the youth justice system.

 CYWK2010 Mental Health Issues and Interventions 42.0 Hours In the context of child and youth care practice, using a biological, psychological and social perspective, students explore mental health and interventions.
 The students examine DSM disorders and psychological illnesses including, but not limited to, anxiety disorders, conduct disorder, attention-deficit/hyperactivity disorder, obsessive compulsive disorder, personality disorders, bi-polar disorders, eating disorders, addiction and fetal alcohol spectrum disorders.
-Students develop both formal (evidence-based) and informal (life-space) interventions to promote positive change and healthy
+Students develop both formal (evidencebased) and informal (life-space) interventions to promote positive change and healthy development for their clients.